League Rules

 4.10.1.
 Bump Drafting:

-is allowed, but not recommended because of the high potential for spinning the car ahead and causing a caution.
-A caution from bump drafting carries a penalty of 6 points.
-Again, it is easy to bump a car into a spin, so bump drafting should be done very carefully, if at all.
+At super speedway races, bump drafting is allowed, but not recommended because of the high potential for incidents and cautions.
+It is easy to bump a car into a spin, so bump drafting should be done very carefully, if at all.

 When you intend to pass under another car while entering a turn, it is best if you have your car alongside the other car well before the corner entry.
 If your spotter tells you "car high" before you enter the corner, it's a good bet (but not guaranteed) that you are far enough forward to continue the pass attempt.
 In passing situations, both drivers are expected to be aware of their situation and hold their lines.
 If you desire to make a pass while entering a turn, it is highly recommended that you run the low groove for at least 3-4 seconds prior to corner entry, so that the other driver can see your intentions in his mirror.
 Running the low groove is not a guarantee that he will allow you to pass, but it is an indication that you *desire* to pass him on the low side.

 Once a car is along side, the rule for holding a line applies to both drivers.
-The driver outside must maintain the high line and the driver inside must maintain the low line.
+The driver being passed must maintain their line and the driver passing must maintain thir line.

-Different than passing under braking, the "Dive Bomb Pass" occurs when the passing driver has not brought his car along side before the corner, but brakes late, "dive bombing" into the corner and making contact with the rear of the car ahead or sliding up out of the low groove into the side of the car ahead.
-There is no "Dive Bomb Pass" penalty in the WSRL as these circumstances are covered under holding your line, causing a caution with contact to another car or reckless driving.
+Different than passing under braking, the "Dive Bomb Pass" occurs when the passing driver has not brought his car along side before the corner, but brakes late to press the pass, usually resulting in contact with the rear of the car ahead or sliding up out of the low groove into the side of the car ahead.
+There is no "Dive Bomb Pass" penalty in the WSRL as these circumstances are covered under Rule 4.3.
+Holding your line.

 4.10.3.
 Blocking:

-Allowed only in the last 3 laps of an event, blocking is described as changing your line to match the movement of the car behind you, thus preventing that car from attempting a pass.
+Allowed only in the final stages of an event, blocking is described as changing your line to match the movement of the car behind you, thus preventing that car from attempting a pass.
 Example: If you are running a stable line in the low groove and the car behind you moves to the high groove, then you move to the high groove to impede his progress or break his momentum, that is blocking.
-Blocking before the last 3 laps of the event will result in a 4 point penalty per lap.

 5. Post-race Misc